rxsio/firo-docs/docs/resources/guidelines/writing-documentation.md

 5. **Justify Design Decisions:** Explain the reasons behind design choices, including benefits and alternatives.
 6. **Update Regularly:** Review and revise the documentation periodically to ensure it remains accurate and reflects any changes in the project.

+## Creating New Page

+To create a new documentation page:

+- create a new file in the folder that best fits the topic you're working on.
+- ensure that you adhere to the hierarchical folder structure.
+- use the appropriate file naming convention.
+- add the page to the navigation.
+- provide the correct metadata description. siusiak
+- use rich Markdown components.

-## File Naming
+### File Naming

-- Files should be in lowercase, using - instead of spaces.
+- files should be in lowercase, using `-` instead of spaces.
-- Folders should be in lowercase and organized hierarchically.
+- folders should be in lowercase and organized hierarchically.

 !!! example